-(a) Dividend rates: PNX3A 7.43% per annum . , PNX3B 8.11% per annum and December 18 on each year.
-The dividends on these shares shall be calculated on a 30/360 day basis and shall be paid quarterly in arrears on the last day of each three-month dividend period based on the offer price calculated in respect of each share for each dividend period, as and if declared by the Parent
+(a) Dividend rates: PNX3A PNX3B 7.43% per annum 8.11% per annum (b) Dividend payment dates: and December 18 or shall be calculated or quarterly in arrears o period based on the ayable on March 18, June 18, September 18 n each year.
+The dividends on these shares n a 30/360 day basis and shall be paid on the last day of each three-month dividend offer price calculated in respect of each end period, as and if declared by the Parent (c) Debt-to-equity ratio: 1 y shall maintain a debt-to-equity ratio e life of these preferred shares.